How to Pay for Your MBA

 Ask if your parents have connections or affiliations that can help with your scholarship.
 For example, children of U.S. Armed Forces personnel have special scholarships.
 Similarly, members of Rotary Clubs or Lion’s Club may be eligible for financial help.

 Look for scholarships for specific ethnic groups, nationalities, or even gender identities.
 Search for options like the National Black MBA Association scholarship of $10,000.
 Businesses offer scholarships to encourage talented students in their niche industry.
-Look at the Richard Metzler Scholarship from the Association of Management Consulting Firms.

 Do not expect every school on your shortlist to show the same generosity with their grants.
 Some schools give away funds as grants, such as the Anderson School of Management.
 Others do not consider financial aid a priority.